khiemdam/friendly-blazes-mod-mc/README.md

   - [ ] Tamed blaze can be interacted by clicking with empty bottle

 ## Status
 Currently working on the project!
-Added recipe for Blaze Block, will work on making Blaze Flower and texture.
+Working on Blaze Flower texture and tamed blaze entity...

 ## Notes
 ***TODO: Explain important moments/steps taken in the project when the time comes...***